 When to Make Adjustments

 This really varies, but there are some best practices that might guide your thinking.
 Unless you have a key milestone that was missed early in the quarter, you usually want to wait about 3 or 4 weeks before making a change.
 The best time in your quarter to pull the trigger on an adjustment is in Week 5 or 6.
 This is far enough into the quarter to pick up a pattern of Red and Yellow statuses that lets you know that you’re not on track to get this done, and it is still early enough in the quarter to be able to execute a new plan that will get you back on track.
+The process of adjusting should be a normal part of your weekly team meetings to shift resources to where they are most needed.

 Identifying your key milestones in planning can really help you know when to make an adjustment.
 Especially on a priority that has multiple people or different departments working together, you need to ensure that you’ve got the milestone action items mapped out with the right due dates.
 If you miss a due date that throws off all the dependent milestones and impacts the others’ working on the priority, that’s another good trigger for making an adjustment.